 Who actually sells my house -- a broker or an agent?

 Both.
-In legal terms, a real estate agent is an individual trained and licensed to act for other people looking to buy or sell a piece of property.
+In legal terms, a real estate agent is an individual who is educated and licensed to act for other people looking to buy or sell a piece of property.
 While that definition applies to both, only the broker is permitted to collect fees and/or commission for such work.
 Thus, the sales agent -- with whom you have most of your day-to-day contact -- works on behalf of, and is compensated by, the broker.

 Will my agent be present at the closing?